The Best Fountain Pens For Calligraphy (2026)

 Calling all calligraphy beginners: just add a cartridge and you'll be off to the lettering races with this pen!
 Its two parallel plates make for a unique design that achieves more beautiful and sharper handwriting than existing calligraphy pens.

 Each set comes with one pen, one black ink and one red ink, a blue pipette to clean the pen, and a nib cleaner.
-The Pilot Parallel is hands-down one of the best fountain pens for calligraphy for beginners.
-Choose from four different nib sizes and colors.
+The Pilot Parallel is hands-down one of the best, low-cost calligraphy pens for beginners.
+Choose from five different nib sizes and colors.

 Color: Silver handle, translucent section, and cap colored to match the nib size